 Then, the roach may have a hard time staying alive.

-During a die-off, separating sick and potentially sick roaches from the rest may result in avoiding further decline.
-It can stop the progress of whatever is killing the roaches.
-This is very easy to do.
-Grab a small container – one that’s just big enough to house a small number of roaches – add some food, water, and harborage, and add slow or sluggish roaches to it as you go.
-If you’re breeding these roaches, it may be a good idea to set up two emergency recovery containers.
-The first week you fill up the first, then set it aside and fill up the second.
-If the roaches in bin 1 are OK and look normal and healthy after a week you can add them back to the colony.
+During a die-off, separating sick and potentially sick roaches from the rest may help avoid further decline.
+It may stop the progress of whatever is killing the roaches.
+Quarantining roaches is easy to do.
+Grab a small container (one big enough to house a small number of roaches), add some food, water, and harborage, then add any slow or sluggish roaches as you find them.

 Old age

-If you’re lucky, the die off is caused by old age.
-Female Dubia breeders in particular are under a lot of physical stress.
+If you’re lucky, the cause of the die-off is old age.
+Female Dubia breeders, for example, are under a lot of physical stress.
 The strain of captivity, which commonly include overcrowded living conditions, incorrect feed, poor nutrition, and nonstop procreation, can all take a toll.
-If you bought your breeders from the same seller at one time there is a good chance the roaches are all about the same age.
-Because they may be the same age and experienced the same conditions throughout their lives, they may tend to die at about the same time.
-Of course, if you wake up one morning and half your colony is gone, chances are it’s something else, but if you noticed more and more roaches seem to be dying lately and the number is approaching the number of roaches you bought when you started your colony, old age is a possibility.
-The main point here beyond pointing out a potential cause of the die-off is to get you thinking about all the possibilities.
-This includes the Dubia roach life cycle.
+If you bought your breeders from the same seller at the same time, there’s a good chance the roaches are all about the same age.
+Because they may be the same age and have the same stresses throughout their lives, they may tend to die at about the same time.

 Identifying causes

-Because most things that can go wrong with Dubia roaches lead to similar symptoms, we’re left with circumstantial analysis in the search for cause and solution.
-Think about what it could be, compare that to the symptoms you find and the circumstances of your colony, act, then see what happens.
-During this process, it is important to keep an open mind.
+During this process, keep an open mind.
 Remember that you don’t have to draw conclusions right now.
 When you feel a temptation to rule something out reflexively, be cautious.
-The following list of die-off causes can get you started thinking about what may be happening in your colony, and what to do to fix it.
+The following list of die-off causes can get you started thinking about what may be happening in the colony, and how to fix it.

 Mold and fungus